 Bloggers and reporters are keen to suggest perfect food and wine pairings every time a holiday is approaching, because they want to make sure you select the right wine to pair with your holiday menu.

 But what are the bases for these food and wine pairing recommendations?

 Growing up in France, I learned from my family and friends a few tips on wine and food pairing, for example:

-Not everyone can afford eating with Champagne wine (including myself) and the above tips are just a starting point: there are so many whites and reds to choose from.
+Not everyone can afford to eat with Champagne wine (including myself) and the above tips are just a starting point: there are so many whites and reds to choose from.

 There is no exact science behind food and wine pairing, however principles based on the sensory profiles of both the dish and the wine have been put forward.